RemObjects Software

 RemObjects Software is an American software company founded in 2002 by Alessandro Federici and Marc Hoffman.
-It develops and offers tools and libraries for software developers on a variety of development platforms, including Embarcadero Delphi, Microsoft .NET, Mono, and Apple's Xcode.
+It develops and offers tools and libraries for software developers on a variety of development platforms, including Embarcadero Delphi, .NET Framework, Mono, and Apple's Xcode.

 History

 RemObjects Software was founded in the summer of 2002.
 Its first product was RemObjects SDK 1.0 for Delphi, the company's remoting solution which is now in its 6th version.
 In late 2003 RemObjects expanded its product portfolio to add Data Abstract for Delphi, a multi-tier database framework built on top of the SDK.

 In 2004, Carlo Kok, who would eventually become Chief Compiler Architect for Oxygene, joined the company, adding the open source Pascal Script library for Delphi to the company's portfolio.
 Initial development began on Oxygene (which was then named Chrome) based on Carlo's experience from writing the widely used Pascal Script scripting engine.
 Towards the end of 2004, RemObjects SDK for .NET was released, expanding the remoting framework to its second platform.

 Chrome 1.0 was released in mid-2005, providing support for .NET 1.1 and .NET 2.0, which was still in beta at the time - making Chrome the first shipping language for .NET that supported features such as generics.
 It was followed by Chrome 1.5 when .NET 2.0 shipped in November of the same year.
 2005 also saw the expansion of Data Abstract to .NET as a second platform.
 Data Abstract for .NET was the first RemObjects product (besides Oxygene itself) to be written in Oxygene.

 Hydra 3.0, was released for .NET in December 2006, bringing a paradigm shift to the product, away from a regular plugin framework, and focusing on interoperability between plugins and host applications written in either .NET or Delphi/Win32, essentially enabling the use of both managed and unmanaged code in the same project.

 In Summer 2007, RemObjects released Chrome 'Joyride' which added official support for .NET 3.0 and 3.5.
 Chrome once again was the first language to ship release level support for new .NET framework features supported by that runtime - most importantly Sequences and Queries (aka LINQ).